FastComments/fastcomments-blog/src/content/(8-12-2020) FastComments Goes React.md

 ### <i class="circle">!</i> This Article Contains Technical Jargon

-<a href="https://reactjs.org/" target="_blank">React</a> is a fast and developer friendly library for manipulating the DOM.

 #### What's New

 FastComments now has a React component that's at feature-parity with our VanillaJS widget.